benMcChesney/ofxOpenVJ/README.md

 1) call ofxOpenVJSet::setup( )

-2) call ofxOpenVJSet::addScene( ) with your custom scene class
+2) call ofxOpenVJSet::addScene( ) with your every scene you want to include in the set

 3) call ofxOpenVJ::initialize()